alanoursland/tr_xor/reports/abs1/abs1_discussion.md

 This experiment demonstrated that a minimal neural network—a single linear neuron with an absolute value activation—consistently learns to classify the XOR dataset.
 All runs converged to a geometrically optimal and stable solution.
 This outcome provides strong support for the central hypothesis of this work: that even a single-node model can learn a class-defining prototype surface and distinguish categories by measuring deviation from it.
 These runs show a single |·| neuron consistently learns one prototype surface anchored on the False points and uses distance from that surface to classify.

 The results support the central hypothesis of this work: that a single-node model can represent a class-defining prototype surface and distinguish categories by measuring deviation from it.
-More broadly, the experiment serves as a concrete test case for the Prototype Surface Learning (PSL) theory, which interprets neural network activations as geometric distance functions rather than magnitude indicating feature confidence.
+More broadly, the experiment serves as a concrete test case for the prototype surface theory, which interprets neural network activations as geometric distance functions rather than magnitude indicating feature confidence.

 This discussion highlights key geometric patterns observed in successful solutions, notes ambiguous aspects of interpretation in single-unit networks, outlines early observations about convergence rates, and raises theoretical and empirical questions for future investigation.
 The findings are not definitive; rather, they are the first step in grounding a geometric theory of learning in empirical behavior—even in the simplest nonlinear setting.